Gaurav-K-u-m-a-r/Image_Forgery_Dection/README.md

 To build a deep learning model capable of distinguishing between real (pristine) and fake images using Convolutional Neural Networks and Transfer Learning techniques.

+For this we have kept the Epoch value to 1 only.
+For best accuracy we tried it still 15 and 10 was perfect.

 ---

 ## 🏗️ Models Implemented